woodcox/11up/src/pages/hints.md

 Alter the package.jason with npx @11ty/eleventy --pathprefix=11up

-# Using front mater element in a liquid for loop
+# Using front matter element in a liquid for loop

 First add some front matter